 There have been three initial waves contributing to the current state of affairs the United States sees itself in.
 One life lost to drugs is too many, but the opioid crisis has victimized hundreds of thousands of families nationwide due to deaths from overdose.
-Of the 72,000 overdose deaths in 2017, 30,000 of those are attributed to the deadly synthetic opioid fentanyl.
+There were 67,637 overdose deaths in 2018, and many were attributed to the deadly synthetic opioid fentanyl.
 This is a staggering statistic that puts into perspective that the problem has evolved rapidly in recent years.
-The opioid crisis all began as a means of treating chronic pain; the doctors began overprescribing opioid medications like Vicodin and OxyContin to treat these ailments.
+The opioid crisis all began as a means of treating chronic pain; the doctors began over-prescribing opioid medications like Vicodin and OxyContin to treat these ailments.
 What followed has been sheer destruction.

 The year 1991 was the first wave of the opioid crisis in which deaths involving the drugs began to rise following a sharp increase in prescription opioids as a means to treat pain.
 During this time, pharmaceutical companies reassured prescribing physicians about the minimal risk of addiction due to prescription opioids.
 The same companies also began promoting the use of opioids in patients with non-cancer-related pain, even though there was not enough information about the risks and benefits in these patients.

 A few years later, in 1999, statistics show that 86 percent of patients were using opioids for non-cancer pain relief.
 The communities where the drugs were most prevalent and readily available were the first places to experience increased opioid abuse and diversion.
 (Diversion is the transfer of drugs from one person to another who was not prescribed.)